Akki-soni/Digital-Clock-Web/README.md

 </p>

 <p align="center">
-  A **Coming Soon** page created using HTML, CSS, and JavaScript.
-This page can be used to display an upcoming event, product launch, or website with a countdown timer and a visually appealing design.
+  A simple Digital Clock created using HTML, CSS, and JavaScript that displays the current time dynamically.
 </p>

 ## 🚀 Features